 The Thracian Lowlands comprises a very large region along Bulgaria’s border with Greece and Turkey and is made of several sub-regions.
 International varieties have been relied upon heavily by the better quality producers of the area.
 But there are some very interesting local varieties that are receiving more attention as the modern wine industry matures.
 With a tremendous array of sub-regions and microclimates, and the support and motivation of the European Union – as well as that very deep wine history – Bulgarian wine makers are investing heavily in their infrastructure and focussing on quality.
 Bulgaria has a tremendous amount going for it but it remains somewhat overshadowed by all of the other competition in the international market.
 Nevertheless sales and exports are growing and, as this growth continues, the reputation and international recognition of the wines increase as well.

 Why the Thracian Lowlands for Wine?

-Although Cabernet Sauvignon, Merlot, Syrah and Pinot Noir and other international varieties are used to a large extent, look for wines from the very compelling Mavrud grape (known of its bold red fruit flavours and lively acidity) and Melnik grape (spicey and complex).
+Although Cabernet Sauvignon, Merlot, Syrah and Pinot Noir and other international varieties are used to a large extent, look for wines from local varieties.
+Start with the very compelling Mavrud grape (known of its bold red fruit flavours and lively acidity) and Melnik grape (spicey and complex).

 Where is the Thracian Lowlands?